tatieliseeva/agir_site/README.md

-# AGIR for genomic integrity
+# AGiR! for genomic integrity

-A new site of "AGIR! for Genomic Integrity".
-We are migrating...
+This will become a new site of "AGIR! for Genomic Integrity".
+We are migrating...<br>
 We are concerned and hope actions work!